GravityDeficient/RHC-Weatherstation-Listener/README.md

 * One digit to identify the first event

 ### TODO:
-* [ ] BUGFIX Listener seams like it randomly stops receiving events but does not stop running.
+* [ ] BUGFIX Listener will stop receiving events when the particle cloud token expires (90 days) but does not stop running.
 * [ ] Fix errors when events have bad data.
 There is no error handling now.
 * [ ] Add WeatherFlow Reporting Support.
 * [ ] Add CWOP/APRS Reporting Support.
 (This is in progress)